nolebase/integrations/docs/pages/en/integrations/vitepress-plugin-enhanced-readabilities/index.md

 See the <span i-icon-park-outline:book-open text-red-400 /> button in the upper right corner on navigation bar?
 You can use your mouse to hover over it to see the supported features, click on the one you are interested in to see the effect!

 ::: warning Caution
-The "**Layout Switch**" and "**Inline Highlight**" features of Enhanced Readabilities plugin are temporarily unavailable on screens on mobile devices, so if you're reading on mobile but still want to see the results, check out the video demo below.
+The "**Layout Switch**" and "**Spotlight**" features of Enhanced Readabilities plugin are temporarily unavailable on screens on mobile devices, so if you're reading on mobile but still want to see the results, check out the video demo below.
 :::

 ::: details Video demo